stackbit-projects/agency-82432/content/pages/blog/interior-designer.md

 title: How To Choose An Interior Designer
 date: '2020-09-26'
 excerpt: >-
-  This is the excerpt of your blog post visible in the post feed or featured posts.
+  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
+An interior designer is someone who coordinates and manages such projects.
 featuredImage:
   type: ImageBlock
   url: /images/post-1.jpeg